-In the case of a new factory, an initial inspection of the factory and of the Factory Production Control shall be carried out based on information on the Factory Production Control and on the equipment used for the manufacture of the Hot rolled product of structural steels or Stainless steel.
+In the case of a new factory, an initial inspection of the factory and of the Factory Production Control shall be carried out based on information on the Factory Production Control and on the equipment used for the manufacture of the structural components in steel or aluminium.
 The inspection must, among other things,

-- verify that the FPC-documentation complies with the requirements; - verify that the equipment used to manufacture and test Hot rolled products of structural steels or Stainless steels complies with the requirements; - verify that the manufacturer has the necessary resources to ensure the conformity and constancy of performance of the product.
+- verify that the FPC-documentation complies with the requirements; - verify that the equipment used to manufacture and test structural components in steel or aluminium complies with the requirements; - verify that the manufacturer has the necessary resources to ensure the conformity and constancy of performance of the product.